k2view-academy/K2View-Academy/articles/19_Broadway/22_broadway_flow_inner_flows.md

 An inner flow can be run using of the following [built-in Actor types](04_built_in_actor_types.md):

-* **InnerFlow** Actor, executes a Broadway flow.
+* **InnerFlow** Actor, executes an attached flow or an Actor.
 Input and output arguments reflect the inputs and outputs of external arguments to and from the inner flow.
 * **InnerFlowDynamic** Actor, extends an **InnerFlow** Actor.
-The Actor receives a flow name and a map of input arguments with their values at run time and executes a Broadway flow.
-The output is a map of inner flow's output arguments and their respective values.
+The Actor can receive a flow or an Actor name and a map of input arguments with their values **at run time**.
+The output is a map of inner flow or Actor's output arguments and their respective values.
-* **InnerFlowAsync** Actor, executes a Broadway flow asynchronously in a thread pool.
-When called, the Actor returns immediately once a working thread becomes available.
-When the flow is completed, the Actor waits for all threads to be completed.
-The Actor returns non-empty results obtained from completed flows.
+* **InnerFlowAsync** Actor, executes a Broadway flow or an Actor asynchronously in a thread pool.
+When called, the **InnerFlowAsync** Actor returns immediately once a working thread becomes available.
+When the execution of the attached flow or an Actor is completed, the **InnerFlowAsync** Actor waits for all threads to be completed.
+Then it returns non-empty results obtained from completed flows.
 Empty results are not saved.
 * **InnerFlowJoin** Actor, waits for all pending tasks of an **InnerFlowAsync** Actor to be completed.
 The **remaining** output argument (number of flows remaining to be completed) of the **InnerFlowAsync** Actor must be connected to the **remaining** input argument of the **InnerFlowJoin** Actor.
 The execution is completed once the number of remaining tasks is 0.

 When running a flow with inner flows, the inner flows can also be debugged.
 You can either debug the inner flow by supplying the debug arguments or run the outer flow while opening an inner flow in a separate tab and setting its break points.
 The flow’s execution stops when it reaches the inner flow's break points.